 Last month, officials in Southern California said they were bracing for another challenging summer and fall amid a shortage of firefighting crews and increased workloads.

 The threat is not limited to California.
 Robert Garcia, the US Forest Service’s fire chief for the Angeles National Forest, said the summer months are off to a “concerning start.”
 Firefighting resources have been mobilizing since March to Arizona and New Mexico, where the Black Fire just became the state’s second-largest blaze in history.

-“Southern California typically has a fire season of historically late June and then into the fall,” Chief Garcia told CNN last month.
-“But we’re seeing activity now year round.”
+“Southern California typically has a fire season of historically late June and then into the fall,” Garcia told CNN last month.
+“But we’re seeing activity now year-round.”

 CNN’s Stephanie Elam, Melissa Alonso, Eric Levenson and Susannah Cullinane contributed to this report.